bensnell/ofxRTLS/README.md

 - ID re-mappings
 - Smoothing and filtering (easing, kalman)
 - Predictive gap-filling filters (continuity)
+- Hungarian Algorithm
 - etc.

 ### System Requirements

-This requires a Windows 10, x64 computer since Optitrack maintains these requirements.
+This requires a Windows 10, x64 computer if using the Optitrack Motive system.

 This has been developed with OpenFrameworks version 0.11.0